 - Grease the bottom of the springform pan with butter.
 (Alternatively use a piece of parchment paper or use a spray oil).
 Place the nut mixture in the springform pan and press it evenly over the bottom and up the sides about 1 inch.
 Press it in firmly with your hands, knuckles or the bottom of a glass.
 Place in oven and bake for 15 minutes at 325° F

 - For Filling: Combine the pumpkin puree, the Swerve sugar substitute, the heavy whipping cream, the spices, the vanilla and the bourbon if using.
 Heat it up a bit on the stove and stir to melt the sugar (don’t boil).
 Pour the combined ingredients into a stand mixer affixed with the paddle attachment.

 - With the stand mixer on a low speed, add the cream cheese to the mixing bowl of the mixer, a little at a time, and blend.
 Continue until all cream cheese is added and the mixture is creamy and silky.
 Add the eggs and just blend lightly until mixed in.

 - Allow crust to cool if it is still hot.
 When cool, pour in filling and smooth out top with a spatula (don't tap down the pan).

-- Pour the simmering water from the pan on the stovetop into a baking pan that can fit into the bottom rack of the oven under the cheesecake.
-Place the pan on the bottom rack and place the cheesecake on a rack above the water (this is instead of placing pan inside of a water bath).
+- Pour the simmering water from the pan on the stovetop into a baking pan that can fit into the bottom rack of your stove.
+Place the pan of water on the bottom rack and place the cheesecake on a rack above the water (this is instead of placing pan inside of a water bath).

 - When ready to serve, remove cheesecake from the refrigerator and undo the springform pan so the sides come off.
 Slice and serve with a dollop of whipped cream on top and enjoy!

 Watch the Step by Step Video for More Details